Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/2-network-architecture/1-overview.md

 # Overview

-Each Combine VPC provides emulation of a restricted region.
+Each Combine VPC emulates one or more restricted regions.

 The network architecture of the Combine VPC is discussed below.

-The external network architecture of combining one or more Combine VPCs into a topology is discussed here:
+The external network architecture of one or more Combine VPCs working in a topology is discussed here:

     - [Combine VPC Toplogy - Single VPC](/Combine-AWS/start-here/network-architecture/topology-single-vpc)
     - [Combine VPC Toplogy - Multiple VPC](/Combine-AWS/start-here/network-architecture/topology-multiple-vpc)